mplewis/ripgui/README.md

 * Weird bad-filename-with-parens parsing
 * Hitting Escape a few times blows up the input and hangs the app
+* Cmd-A in boxes isn't selecting all
+* Parser blocks when it runs for a long time

 # License